-At Lantmäteriet (the National Land Survey of Sweden) the activities in the fields of geodetic reference frames are focused on the implementation of the ETRS' 89 realisation SWEREF 99, the implementation of the national height system RH 2000, the improvement of Swedish geoid models and the finalising of the project RIX 95.
-Large efforts are also carried out concerning the operation and expansion of the Swedish network of permanent reference stations SWEPOSTM and its services.
+At Lantmäteriet (the Swedish mapping, cadastral and land registration authority), the activities in the fields of geodetic reference frames are focused on the implementation of the ETRS1 89 realisation SWEREF 99, the implementation of the national height system RH 2000 and the improvement of Swedish geoid models.
+Large efforts are also carried out concerning the operation, expansion and services of SWEPOSTM, the Swedish CORS network.
 Some of the activities are done within the framework of NKG2.